safe-global/safe-docs/source/contracts/architecture.md

 ### Gnosis Safe
 #### GnosisSafe.sol
 The Gnosis Safe contract implements all basic multisignature functionality.
-It allows to execute Safe transactions and Safe modules.
+It allows to execute Safe transactions and interact with Safe modules from internal methods.
+The contract provides no methods to interact with the Safe contract and also has no functionality to check if any interaction watch approved by the required amount of owners.
+This logic and the methods to interact with the Gnosis Safe need to be implemented by the sub-contracts.

 Safe transactions can be used to configure the wallet like managing owners, updating the master copy address or whitelisting of modules.
 All configuration functions can only be called via transactions sent from the Safe itself.
 This assures that configuration changes require owner confirmations.